JDS Squad Training and Covid-19 in 2020

 - Wish to challenge your fitness

 If you answered yes to one or all of the above then you will definitely benefit from the program.
 What you put into the program is what you will get out of it.
-Some girls and boys may wish to compete in the Under 17 (U17) events at the Australian Championships in Sydney in March 2018 for which a special program will be organised.
+Some girls may wish to compete in the Under 17 (U17) events at the Australian Championships in Sydney in March 2020 for which a special program will be organised.

 Many graduates of the program in recent years have rowed in their schools’ first VIIIs, and have continued their rowing into the club successful young members’ squads.